 If you’re looking to splurge – we recommend Lady Elliot Island Eco Resort just outside of Brisbane.
 It is located within a strictly enforced ‘Green Zone’ – meaning the marine and wildlife within the area are protected, as is the portion of the Great Barrier Reef located within the zone.
 The resort itself has been certified as a Climate Action Leader – fully committed to environmental sustainability and protection.

-Depending on where you are traveling to, sometimes tour operators and accommodation will offer off-season deals to entice potential clients.
+Depending on where you are travelling to, sometimes tour operators and accommodation will offer off-season deals to entice potential clients.

-This doesn’t always mean monetary discounts but more often than not, upgrades.
-Since accommodation tends to be at lower capacity, hotel operators are usually happy to upgrade rooms or throw in some extras during your stay.
+This doesn’t always mean monetary discounts but, more often than not, upgrades.
+Since accommodation tends to be at lower capacity, hotel operators are usually happy to upgrade private rooms or throw in some extras during your stay.
 It never hurts to ask.

-Eating out in Australia is expensive and unsustainable for someone traveling on a budget.
+Eating out in Australia is expensive and unsustainable for someone travelling on a budget.
 However, there are a few money-saving options to help your budget go further.

 Cook Your Own Meals

-Aldi also does not sell any products with synthetic colors, hydrogenated oils or MSG in their stores nationwide.
+Aldi also does not sell any products with synthetic colours, hydrogenated oils or MSG in their stores nationwide.

-We are strong believers that trying local produce and cuisine are a huge part of any travel experience and even though Australia isn’t the be all and end all of amazing food, it’s still worth combining cooking your own meals with eating out.
+We are strong believers that trying local produce and cuisine are a huge part of any travel experience, and even though Australia isn’t the be-all and end-all of the amazing food, it’s still worth combining cooking your own meals with eating out.
 So here are a few ways you can eat out for less.

 Visit Local Markets

-Here you’ll find food stalls offering everything from fish and chips, to international street food, and desserts.
-Markets like the Wednesday night Queen Victoria Market in Melbourne, the Adelaide Central Market, Eat Street Markets in Brisbane or Salamanca Markets in Hobart are especially well known for their variety of amazing street food.
+Here, you’ll find food stalls offering everything from fish and chips to international street food and desserts.
+Markets like the Wednesday night Queen Victoria Market in Melbourne, the Adelaide Central Market, Eat Street Markets in Brisbane and Salamanca Markets in Hobart are especially well known for their variety of amazing street food.
 Most dishes will cost between $7-10 – a bargain compared to the $20 restaurant bill.

 Check out Chinatowns in Sydney, Melbourne, Adelaide and Brisbane for cheap $10-15 Vietnamese, Chinese, Malaysian and other Asian restaurants.
-Keep your eyes peeled for restaurants with vegan and vegetarian options too!
+Keep your eyes peeled for local restaurants with vegan and vegetarian options, too!

-Beers start at $7 a pint, a glass of wine is often $8-9, and a cocktail will often cost more than $15.
+Beers can often start at $11, a glass of wine is often $8-10+, and a cocktail will often cost more than $17.
 Buying alcohol from the liquor store is, of course, a much cheaper option.
-You can find a bottle of wine for under $12 and a carton of beer (24 bottles) for about $30-40.
+You can find a bottle of wine for under $18 and a carton of domestic beer (24 bottles) for about $40.

 If you want the cheapest stuff, cask wine (goon) is your best option.
-It’s incredibly cheap 4 liters for under $10 and gives you really bad hangovers, but it’s the most popular choice for backpackers traveling Australia on a budget.
+It’s incredibly cheap, 4 litres for under $20 and gives you really bad hangovers, but it’s the most popular choice for backpackers travelling to Australia on a budget.

 Pop into Dan Murphy’s, BWS, or LiquorLand to have a few drinks at home before the bar, or find a restaurant that allows you to bring your own (BYO) alcohol to enjoy with their meals.
 These are quite popular in Australia and are easy to find in any town.